Together Boston: Get Together

-Every year, the festival hosts a daytime farmers market-style trade show where local enthusiasts and music products retailers display and sell many different products relating to music culture.
-In previous years, music products retailers Music Studio Direct as well as representatives from a number of software developers such as Ableton have had booths side by side with a wide array of local vendors.
-It is particularly popular for its wide assortment of second hand dance music vinyl records sold and traded by local DJs throughout the day.
+Every year, the festival hosts a daytime farmers market-style trade show where local enthusiasts and music product retailers display and sell many different products relating to music culture.
+In previous years, music products retailers Music Studio Direct and representatives from several software developers such as Ableton have had booths with a wide array of local vendors.
+It is particularly popular for its wide assortment of second-hand dance music vinyl records sold and traded by local DJs throughout the day.

 In 2013, Get Together moved outdoors to the become the World's Fair.
 The event featured live music, DJ stages and food from local restaurants and food trucks as well as the traditional trade show.

 2014 saw the debut of the Soul Clap Record Fair, a tradition that has turned into a seasonal event in Cambridge, MA.
 The record fair continues to this day.

 Competitions

 For the first three years, Together ran an amateur remix, DJ and VJ competition, open to all USA residents which, in 2013, awarded prizes including festival passes, an opening slot for Tiga, courses at the MMMMaven DJ school and a wide assortment of production software and software plug-ins.
 Production competitions in recent years have allowed entrants to remix Boston-based artists Bad Rabbits, Win Win, Tiga and Cambridge's own Soul Clap, who have become one of the world's most prominent DJ and Production groups.